nemosminer/NemosMiner/README.md

    Optional miners (Advanced)

-      Some miners are not enabled by default in NemosMiner for a variety of reasons:

       These are closed source and therefore not enabled in NemosMiner by default.
       Use at your own risk.

       For advanced users, check the Optional Miners checkbox on the Config tab to enable these miners.

    CustomMiners (Advanced)

-      Users can place any miner.ps1 from miners/optionalminers or custom user created miner.ps1 files, in CustomMiners folder leaving miners and optionalminers disabled in config will enable CustomMiners folder
+      Users can place any miner.ps1 from miners/optionalminers or custom user created miner.ps1 files in CustomMiners folder
+      Note: Miners in CustomMiners folder are always enabled (to disable a custom miner it must be removed from the CustomMiners folder)

    Algorithm switching log